social-streets/the-slice/site-template/src/data/articles/black-woman-statue-three-mills-green-unveiled.md

 tags:
   - "news"
 featuredImage: "/images/Thomas-J-Price-Reaching-Out-Three-Mills.jpg"
+author: "siva-thangarajah"
+excerpt: "The circular patch of Three Mills Green by the historic Clock Mill is the site of a public art installation that is historic in its own right.
+It is one of the first few sculptures of a black woman in the UK and the first such statue by a black artist."
 ---

 The circular patch of [Three Mills Green](https://romanroadlondon.com/house-mill-bromley-by-bow/) by the historic House Mill is the site of a public artwork that is historic in its own right.
 It is one of the first few sculptures of a black woman in the UK and the first such statue by a black artist.